-If your small business or not-for-profit has been impacted by the closure of the NSW and Victorian border, and it's located within a specified Local Government Area (LGA), you may be eligible for a southern border small business support grant of $5000 or $10,000.
+If your small business or not-for-profit has been impacted by the closure of the NSW and Victorian border, and it's registered or located and operating within a specified Local Government Area (LGA), you may be eligible for a southern border small business support grant of $5000 or $10,000.

 This grant is designed to provide immediate, short-term cashflow assistance to small businesses, and to help small businesses adapt to the southern border movement restrictions.
 Funds may be used for: